 Evidence about the success of the 12 step approach to dealing with addiction is anecdotal, with various experts falling on both sides of the argument.
 However, hundreds of thousands of former addicts worldwide would swear that it worked for them and continues to do so.

 For something to have been successfully used for over 70 years, it must be doing something right.
-Therefore, many treatments and detox centers incorporate parts or different versions of the 12 step program into their rehabilitation treatments.
+Therefore, many treatments and detox centers incorporate parts or different versions of the 12 step program into their rehab treatments.

 The Best 12 Step Program Treatment Center in Houston – Conclusion